xinzhan/core-services.en/help/interface/core-services-landing.md

 # About Experience Cloud {#topic_C1087DCC538F4F9A99D983C1BB29EBE0}

-Adobe Experience Cloud services include the [!UICONTROL People] (audiences and customer attributes), Offers, Experience Platform Launch, and Mobile Services.
+Adobe Experience Cloud services include the [!UICONTROL People] (Audiences and Customer Attributes), Offers, Experience Platform Launch, and Mobile Services.
 You can also access help about user and product management in Experience Cloud.

 To access these services in the Experience Cloud, click the **[!UICONTROL Experience Platform]** menu ![](assets/menu-icon.png).